While intent can sometimes be difficult to prove, it is undeniable that JUUL Labs products appeal to young people.

 Their old marketing materials, which JUUL has tried to distance itself from, have youth appeal.
 They allegedly knew they were attracting underage users over a year before trying to adjust course.

-JUUL showcases big problems present in what is largely a poorly regulated industry.
+JUUL showcases the problems present in what is largely a poorly regulated industry.

 Juul (often stylized as JUUL) Labs is a company that primarily sells e-cigarettes and related materials that, at least on the surface, are designed to help smokers quit smoking.
 These e-cigarettes can deliver a dose of nicotine and vapor that many claim can serve as a middle ground measure to wean a person off cigarettes or other tobacco products.